 “A day or so later we determined where a foul smell was coming from.
 On the gate posts along our street there were several heads (human) which were becoming ripe and attracting flies.
 These had belonged to some of the NVA commandos who attacked the nearby radio station killing several individuals including the Khmer colonel, his French wife, and their two children along with an unborn baby.
 Evidence indicated they made the colonel watch while these atrocities were committed to his family before killing him too.
 Apparently, there is a belief over there that if you kill an enemy, and separate his head from his body, his spirit is forever haunted and cannot find Heaven.
 Hence, the gate post ornaments!”

-“One day I walked over to the side of the taxiway to get rid of my morning coffee, right there in front of could plainly see the “CCCP” on the side along with other identification.
+“One day I walked over to the side of the taxiway to get rid of my morning coffee, right there, sticking out of the sand in front of me was a Russian 122 MM rocket.
+I could plainly see the “CCCP” on the side along with other identification.
 Apparently, when it hit the sand, it didn’t blow up.
 I hesitated touching the thing not knowing if it was still live and dangerous.
 So, I had one of the Army folks who knew munitions, Sgt.
 Percy Bums, look at the rocket After Percy said it was safe, we pulled it out of the sand and had our photo taken with it.
 I presented it to US Air Force Lt Col. Mark Berent who at the time was the Air Attaché in Cambodia.
 He in turn gave it to Marshall Lon Nol, the Cambodia premier.
-Later at a state dinner, with various nations’ ambassadors present Marshall Lon Nd had the 122 rocket placed on the Russian ambassador’s plate prior to asking him to leave Cambodia.”
+Later at a state dinner, with various nations’ ambassadors present Marshall Lon Nd had the 122 rocket placed on the Russian ambassador’s plate prior to making him “Persona non Gratis” in Cambodia.”

 “Some 30 years later, following an air show at Luke AFB, Col. Roger Parrish USAF (ret), and I were invited by the 306th Fighter Group for a cold one at the Officers Club.
 While there we noticed three other fellows talking nearby.
 One, with his back to me, had a “Phuque Jane Fonda” patch on his flight suit.
 I mentioned to, Roger that we need those for our flight suits and went over to inquire where this fellow got his.
 As I got close, I recognized his voice, it was Col. Mark Berent.
 He hadn’t changed much over the years, but I had.
 I was 20 pounds heavier, what little hair left was grey, and I now sported a grey beard.
 I stuck my hand out and said “I haven’t shaken hands with you since Phnom Perth in 1972!”
 Berent replied”…who the heck are you?”
 It didn’t take him long to put things together and we were fast renewing an old friendship.”